 Amortization of DPAC balances is proportional to estimated expected gross profits ("EGPs") for a line of business.
-The EGPs of the block of annuity policies that are not fixed-index have been steadily decreasing with the declining amount of policies in force, as well as DPAC unlocking in recent years for unfavorable experience.
-In addition, experience which deviates from the EGPs assumed can similarly increase or decrease the amortization of DPAC.
+The EGPs of the block of annuity policies have been steadily decreasing with the declining amount of policies in force, as well as DPAC unlocking in recent years for unfavorable experience.
+In addition, experience which deviates from the EGPs assumed, such as the amounts of assets fees collected, can similarly increase or decrease the amortization of DPAC.
+In the quarter ended March 31, 2021, amortization expense was reduced by \$1.4 million for DPAC ceded to a reinsurer under the funds withheld reinsurance agreement entered into at December 31, 2020.